ndxbxrme/yma/README.md

 # yma

-A very lightweight frontend framework with no external dependencies or affiliations to evil mega-corporations.
+is a very lightweight frontend framework with no external dependencies or affiliations to evil mega-corporations.

 ### Benefits
 - No event cycle so no unnecessary processor overhead